James joined Kilburn & Strode in 2016 and is a European and UK Patent Attorney in the Tech and Engineering group.

 James enjoys the challenge of getting the most out of an invention at every stage of the patenting process, from drafting comprehensive and highly technical patent specifications, to prosecuting applications to gain the widest possible scope of protection, to defending clients’ rights against competitors post-grant.
 Familiar with advising companies at every stage from start-up to multinational, he tailors his guidance to provide legally astute advice in a readily digestible style.
 James has experience of in-house secondments working onsite with clients to help identify patent filing opportunities, develop their IP systems, and ensure alignment between their legal rights and their long-term technical and commercial goals.

-After studying a broad range of physics phenomena during an MSci degree at Imperial College London, James undertook a PhD researching nuclear fusion with the University of York.
-His research focused on plasma-material interactions in tokamaks, in particular studying the complex interplay between the heat and particle fluxes incident on tokamak walls and the erosion, deposition and transport of wall materials.
-This involved a long-term industrial placement at Culham Centre for Fusion Energy, including hands-on work on the world’s largest fusion tokamak.
+Before working in intellectual property, James graduated from Imperial College London with a First-Class Honours MSci in Physics.
+James went on to complete a PhD researching nuclear fusion with the University of York, focusing on plasma-material interactions in tokamaks and investigating the effects of high heat and particle fluxes on different materials.
+This involved a long-term industrial placement at Culham Science Centre, including hands-on work on the world’s largest fusion tokamak.